-The Computer Systems Analysis bachelor's completion program is a two-year evening program designed for students who have an existing two-year degree or certificate in networking, programming, or databases.
+At Dunwoody College of Technology, the Computer Systems Analysis bachelor's completion program is a two-year evening program designed for students who have an existing two-year degree or certificate in networking, programming, or databases.
 The program prepares students to analyze procedures, methods, and uses of computer systems.
 Graduates develop the critical thinking, troubleshooting, and analytical skills to help companies build and maintain computer systems, design and implement network systems, design software, or make changes to hardware to improve routine habits.
 They also learn how to study an organization's current computer systems and procedures and make recommendations to management to help the organization operate more efficiently and effectively.